top of page

 Narcissistic Abuse Survivors

-Assaulted By The Ignorant
+Often Assaulted By The Ignorant

-Written by Randi Fine, Narcissistic Abuse Expert
+Written by Randi Fine, Narcissistic Abuse Expert and Coach

 Narcissistic Abuse Awareness and Guidance with Randi Fine

 As narcissistic abuse survivors our healing must come entirely from our own courageous resolve.
-Our NPD parent will never validate our feelings, verify our memories, or allow us our pain.
+Our narcissistic parent will never validate our feelings, verify our memories, or allow us our pain.
 Our friends, co-workers and acquaintances who cannot possibly understand what we go through, and family members who deny or cannot see the truth, often say the wrong thing, making us feel even worse.

 Narcissistic abuse survivors must have a solid support system to keep them from self-destructing amidst the shaming backlash.
 Rationality does not exist in dealings with narcissistic abusers.
 We will never make sense of the abuse we experienced, though that does not stop us from trying to rationalize it.
 It is that effort that confuses us and makes us feel as if we are the crazy ones.

-Randi Fine is an internationally renowned narcissistic abuse expert and coach.
-She is the author of the groundbreaking book Close Encounters of the Worst Kind: The Narcissistic Abuse Survivor’s Guide to Healing and Recovery Second Edition, the most comprehensive, most well researched, and most up-to-date book on this subject.
+Randi Fine is an internationally renowned narcissistic abuse expert and coach, and the author of the groundbreaking book Close Encounters of the Worst Kind: The Narcissistic Abuse Survivor’s Guide to Healing and Recovery Second Edition, the most comprehensive, most well researched, and most up-to-date book on this subject.
 In addition to helping survivors recognize their abuse and heal from it, this book teaches mental health professionals how to recognize and properly treat the associated abuse syndrome.
-She is also the author of Cliffedge Road: A Memoir, the first and only book to characterize the life-long progression of complications caused by narcissistic child abuse.
+She is also the author of the official companion workbook Close Encounters of the Worst Kind: A Comprehensive Workbook for Survivors of Narcissistic Abuse.
+Randi Fine is the author of Cliffedge Road: A Memoir, the first and only book to characterize the life-long progression of complications caused by narcissistic child abuse.

 bottom of page